geekodour/o/content/public_lists/things_to_say_when.md

 +++

 Will be updating this page frequently because I come up with the best thing to say at places when I come back to my room from where I could say that thing.
 And it's common knowledge that the best arguments to fights come in the shower.
+See [CannedTXT](https://cannedtxt.com/) , extract things out of it for personal use.

 ## Attending a party {#attending-a-party}